 VStack(spacing: 16) {

-if let card {
+} else if let card = viewModel.card {

 Divider()